 Reflecting on Home Depot’s regular employee events, which Menear attends regularly, he feels a tremendous sense of pride in the culture of the company and the associates supporting day-to-day life.
 “At these events, I hear from people who might have been in a bad spot before working for us, or who really needed something stable to keep them moving forward.
 They feel a sense of commitment and pride in working for us, and we feel the same for them.
 You root for them and for their success,” he said.

-The customer-first and associate sense of pride is something felt throughout the company, which shows through the “pyramid shaped” structure, Menear explained.
+The customer-first and associated sense of pride is something felt throughout the company, which shows through the “pyramid-shaped” structure, Menear explained.
 “At the very top of our corporate structure are our customers, with associates directly following.
 These people keep us going and reinforce our culture and values,” he said.
 Referencing Home Depot’s trademark orange aprons, Menear said, “We are an ‘orange-blooded family’ from the top down and inside out, we really live and breathe these values and our people.
 That’s the secret sauce that will keep moving forward for years to come,” he said.